 In the case of both Illegality and Force Majeure Event, the determination of whether or not it would be lawful, possible or practicable for a party or Credit Support Provider to perform on a given day is made on the premise that performance of the relevant obligation is required on that day.
 In other words, the Illegality or Force Majeure Event occurs (subject to the waiting period) upon the occurrence of the relevant event, irrespective of whether payment or performance is actually due on that day.

 This timing acceleration, whereby payment or performance is presumed to be due on the given day for the purposes of determining whether or not Illegality or Force Majeure Event has occurred, does not apply, however, in the case of a party’s obligation to make a termination payment under Section 6(e) or a Credit Support Provider’s obligation to make a payment in respect of such an amount.
 There was some discussion of the implications of this approach for credit support arrangements where the Credit Support Provider's obligation was limited to making payments in respect of Section 6(e) termination payments.
-The concern here was that an Illegality or Force Majeure Event affecting only the Credit Support Provider’s contingent payment obligation should not entitle the parties to terminate transactions where transactions have not otherwise been accelerated even though there was real doubt over whether the Credit Support Provider would be in a position to perform.
+The concern here was that an Illegality or Force Majeure Event affecting only the Credit Support Provider’s contingent payment obligation should not entitle the parties to terminate Transactions where Transactions have not otherwise been accelerated even though there was real doubt over whether the Credit Support Provider would be in a position to perform.

 5. Hierarchy of Events